020 88309782

 Some home interior renovators love restoring those hidden ‘jewels’ and they often face the problem of the gap.

-2. Squeaky boards making your days noisy and nights miserable.
+2. Squeaky boards make your days noisy and nights miserable.

 Why?
 Calm down, though, it's just the wood adjusting to the humidity and the temperature.